quorumcontrol/dgit/README.md

 <br>

 If you want to keep your decentralized, shareable git remote in sync with your GitHub repo adding a simple github action as illustrated in [dgit-github-action](https://github.com/quorumcontrol/dgit-github-action) is all it takes.
-Once completed yourde dgit decentralized shareable remote will always be up to date and ready when you need it.<br>
+Once completed your decentragit decentralized shareable remote will always be up to date and ready when you need it.<br>

 #### Collaborators

-You can manage your repo's team of collaborators with the `dgit team` command:
+You can manage your repo's team of collaborators with the `git gd team` command:

-* `dgit team add [collaborator usernames]`
+* `git dg team add [collaborator usernames]`
-* `dgit team list`
+* `git dg team list`
-* `dgit team remove [usernames]`
+* `git dg team remove [usernames]`

 Anyone on the team will be allowed to push to the repo in the current directory.